douaeelh2/Spring-Boot-Documentation/README.md

 - `src/test/java:` This folder contains test source code for your application.
 It mirrors the structure of the src/main/java folder and includes tests for controllers, services, and other components of your application.

+- `mvnw and mvnw.cmd:` These are Maven wrapper scripts.
+They allow you to build and run your Maven project without needing to install Maven separately on your system.
+This ensures that everyone working on the project uses the same version of Maven.

+- `pom.xml:` This is the Project Object Model (POM) file for your Maven project.
+It contains project configuration and dependencies.
+Maven uses this file to build the project, manage dependencies, and perform various other tasks.

+- `README.md:` This is typically a Markdown file containing project documentation, instructions for developers, setup guides, etc. It helps onboard new developers to the project and provides important information about the project's structure and usage.